 You’ll find any number of other storage and space saving ideas online.

 At Kettle Co.
-Kitchens, we’re experts on design so if you’re planning a new kitchen this Spring, come and talk to the team about how we can build in some clever storage options as part of the overall design.
+Kitchens, we’re experts in kitchen design so if you’re planning a new kitchen, come and talk to our friendly team about how we can help you create your dream kitchen.
 All you need do is book your free design appointment at our St Austell or Plymouth showroom.